-The NPI must submit an NOI to be eligible to complete and submit an LOI.
+An NPI is eligible to create and submit an LOI only if they have submitted an NOI.
 Selected teams will be invited to complete and submit a full application.

-NOI deadline for submission to NFRF:
+LOI deadline for submission to NFRF:

-April 15, 2025
+June 17, 2025

 Check with the research grants office (RGO) at your institution for internal deadlines.